CHTC/chtc-website-source/uw-research-computing/hpc-transition-2023.md

 * The `univ2` partition is being renamed, and partition policies have changed.
 * Users should avoid using `mpirun` and instead should use `srun` to execute their MPI code.
+    > Note: At this time, interactive jobs on the "Spark" HPC Cluster can not be
+    > used to run MPI code.
 * File system conventions have changed - jobs will now use `/scratch/$USER` to run, and `/home/$USER` will be mainly used for software installations and reference files.